 Another reason why small pleasures make us happier than big splurges is that we’re breaking up our periods of enjoyment.
 According to the Harvard research paper, spreading out our spending “introduces a temporal discontinuity between experiences and thus ameliorates the effects of adaptation.”

 So it’s better to spend $25 on something now and another $25 on something else a few days later, rather than spending $50 on one thing all at once.
-If you need help resisting an expensive impulse buy, follow these strategies.

 7. Buy Now, Consume Later